Osmotic Power Systems: The Ocean’s Secret Battery

 Electricity is the Child of Violence

-Each spark seems to demand a scar along the way.
+Each spark seems to demand a scar on our loving earth along the way.

-Imagine two glasses of water: one salted, one pure.
+Imagine two glasses of water: one salty, one fresh and ready to drink.

-Salt ions pull fresh water through the membrane, like a slow inhale across the lungs of the Earth.
+Salt ions pull fresh water through the membrane, like a slow little turtle pulling food toward itself.

-That movement creates pressure, and pressure can be turned into power.
+That slight movement creates pressure, and pressure can be turned into power.

-It is energy born not of destruction for the land, but of patience.
+It’s energy born not of destruction for the land, but of patience, something we can all use a little more of.

-An idea that, multiplied across deltas and estuaries, could eventually light cities.
+An idea that, if one day multiplied across deltas and estuaries, could eventually light cities.

 A Dream of Reversible Rivers

-The Dutch were among the first to try.
+The Dutch were some of the first to try.

 At the Afsluitdijk (the sea wall that holds back the Zuiderzee) engineers slipped experimental membranes where the fresh waters of Lake IJssel met the briny Wadden Sea.